-After having both read and watched the scene of Bernadine reading the letter that James sent her, I realized that she crying for different reasons.
+After having read and watched the scene of Bernadine reading the letter that James sent her, I realized that she was crying for different reasons.
 In the novel, the letter that James writes to Bernadine is heartfelt and passionate.
 He tells her that his wife passed and he’s glad that she’s at rest so that she won’t have to suffer anymore.
 He goes on to let her know that, even though he loved his wife, she is the closest thing to a soul mate that he has ever come close to.
 What they shared that night wasn’t just a one night stand, it was much more.
 Bernadine cried because the man whom she had been thinking about constantly, who made her feel beautiful and sexy, happy and content, is confessing his love for her and wants to explore a relationship with her if she wants.
 McMillan’s vision in this letter places the emphasis on Bernadine, her happiness, and the possibility of exploring a new relationship with James, the man who loves her.
-In the film, Whitaker’s vision shifts the letter, placing the emphasis on James’s dead wife.
+In the film, Whitaker’s vision shifts the emphasis of the letter by placing the emphasis on James’s dead wife.
 Granted, James says that Bernadine was an inspiration for him, he’s been thinking about her constantly and that he did fall in love with her in one night.
-But the letter changes and says that, “What I feel for you has never undercut the love I have for my wife.
+But, the letter changes because he says, “What I feel for you has never undercut the love I have for my wife.
 How is that possible?”
 The emphasis is solely on his dead wife and how he loves her, was so lucky to have her, and that he wants to give her everything in him.
 He ends by saying that if the letter never finds her and they ever speak again, she changed his life.
-By changing the words to the letter takes away significant meaning, especially coming from one of the few sincere and honest Black men in the film.
+Changing the words to the letter takes away significant meaning, especially coming from one of the few sincere and honest Black men in the film.
 James represents what all the women are looking for in a man: someone to love and support them, make them happy, and be with them and only them.
-To take away that and Bernadine’s happiness in the film is paints a false picture for the audience and changes the meaning of why she actually cried in the book.
+To take away that and Bernadine’s happiness in the film it paints a false picture for the audience and changes the meaning of why she actually cried in the book.

 Casting Decisions